Mentoring Partnership Program

 'There is a strong feeling of satisfaction derived from helping someone achieve their goals'

 'My personal highlight was being able to assist someone in formulating and articulating their goals and a plan of action'

 |Opening forum||7 May 2014 (Melbourne City Centre)|

 |Midpoint meeting||7 August 2014 (Burwood) or 8 August 2014 (Geelong)|

 Frequently Asked Questions

-A mentor is someone who is employed as a HEW 7 (or higher) with at least 12 months experience at Deakin University.
+A mentor is someone who is an academic staff member, or a general staff member (of HEW 7 or higher) with at least 12 months experience at Deakin University.
+They will have experience, knowledge and skills in certain areas attractive to mentees.
 They will have experience, knowledge and skills in certain areas attractive to mentees.